QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 .. math:: \beta Ap_{t} \geq B p_{t} \hspace{1cm}\forall t

-This says that production cannot yield a return greater than that offered by the investment opportunity (note that we compare values in period :math:`t+1`).
+This says that production cannot yield a return greater than that offered by the outside investment opportunity (here we compare values in period :math:`t+1`).

 The balanced growth assumption allows us to drop time subscripts and